apex/actions/up/Readme.md

 }
 ```

-Deploy an application to `production` after installing NPM dependencies:
+Deploy an application to `production` after installing NPM dependencies
+in a separate action, note that Up's build hooks are disabled here with `--no-build` since
+we have already built the application.

 ```
 workflow "Deploy Application" {